 A Guide to Physical Preparation to Play Collegiate Volleyball is co-authored by John Cook and Laura Pilakowski.
-They are the Head Volleyball Coach and Head Volleyball Strength & Conditioning Coach at the University of Nebraska respectively at the publishing date (2006).
-Basically, it is a pamphlet with five short chapters, and those chapters go as follows:
+They were the Head Volleyball Coach and Head Volleyball Strength & Conditioning Coach at the University of Nebraska respectively at the publishing date (2006).
+Basically, it is a pamphlet with five short chapters, and those chapters go as follows.

 Chapter 1 – The physical demands of collegiate volleyball